tophat2d/tophat/README.md

 # tophat
 A 2d game engine using [rawdraw](https://github.com/cntools/rawdraw).
 It aims to be both lightweight and easy to use.

+Collisions seem to be a bit buggy, when you stretch your shape too much

 ## features

 - scripting with [umka](https://github.com/vtereshkov/umka-lang)